Last updated on July 16th, 2021

 With the cold right around the corner, here is a list of the best gear and techniques for steelheading in the winter.

-Gear for Winter Steelhead Fishing Clothing
+Clothing and Gear for Steelhead Fishing in the Cold

 The first and most important clothing item is a pair of waders.
 It doesn’t matter if you’re floating the river or fishing along the bank.
 Waders are going to most water away from your body.
 Some anglers opt to have a pair of summer waders that are breathable.
 In the winter, neoprene waders are a great choice.
 You’ll have no trouble staying warm and dry.

 If you’re using stockingfoot waders, a pair of reliable wading boots should be on the top of your list.
 You don’t want to risk slipping and falling into the frigid water.
-You’ll find plenty of websites as well as brick and mortar retailers that have great affordable options for your next adventure.
+You’ll find plenty of websites as well as brick-and-mortar retailers that have great affordable options for your next adventure.
 Korkers wading boots are wonderful due to the interchangeable outsoles.

 From there, people have their personal preferences for jackets, hats and gloves.
 Layers and moisture-wicking clothes are going to keep you out on the water the longest.
 You will sweat regardless of temperature.
 Whether you’re fighting a fish or stressed because you can’t buy a bit, be sure to layer well.